Library Fact Sheets

 Printable Fact Sheet

-IS contributes to the Department of Defense mission to deter war and protect the security of the U.S. by providing timely and accurate missile warning/defense information.
-The IS Overhead Persistent Infrared family of systems are critical for protection against global and theater ballistic missile attacks against the U.S., its deployed forces and its allies.
+RS contributes to the Department of Defense (DoD) mission to deter war and protect the security of the U.S. by providing timely and accurate missile warning/defense information.
+The RS Overhead Persistent Infrared (OPIR) family of systems are critical for protection against global and theater ballistic missile attacks against the United States, allies, and combat forces.

-Lockheed Martin Space Systems Company is the prime contractor responsible for program management, systems engineering, and spacecraft development.
-LM Integrated Systems and Solutions is the ground systems developer and supports systems engineering.
-Northrop Grumman Electronic Systems is the payload subcontractor and supports systems engineering and ground mission processing development.
+As the follow-on capability to the highly successful DSP, the SBIRS program consists of multiple Geosynchronous Earth Orbit (GEO) satellites, Highly Elliptical Orbit (HEO) sensors riding on Host satellites, and associated world-wide deployed ground systems.
+In addition to Missile Warning, the SBIRS program supports the Missile Defense, Technical Intelligence, and Battlespace Awareness mission areas.
+Lockheed Martin (LM) Space Systems Company is the prime contractor responsible for program management, systems engineering, and spacecraft development.
+LM Information Systems and Global Solutions is the ground systems developer and supports systems engineering.
+Northrop Grumman Electronic Systems is the infrared payload subcontractor and supports systems engineering and ground mission processing development.

 Initially launched in 1962, the DMSP is currently in its sixth decade of service as the sole DoD operational weather satellite system and is the longest running production satellite program to date.
 Initially, DMSP was highly classified, ran by the National Reconnaissance Program (NRP), in support of the CORONA program and its first reconnaissance satellites.
 DMSP today provides strategic and tactical weather data to aid the U.S. military in planning operations at sea, on land, and in the air.
 Lockheed Martin and Northrop Grumman are the spacecraft and sensors' prime contractors for DMSP, respectively.